TomShenDev/flash-job-apply/README.md

 # Flash Job Apply
-Python tool for automatically apply jobs on Indeed, LinkedIn and more
+Python tool for automatically apply jobs on Indeed, LinkedIn and more.